deepjavalibrary/djl-serving/wlm/README.md

 WorkLoadManager wlm = new WorkLoadManager();
 ```

-You can also configure the WorkLoadManager by using the static `WlmConfigManager`.
+You can also configure the WorkLoadManager by using the static [`WlmConfigManager`](https://javadoc.io/doc/ai.djl.serving/wlm/latest/ai/djl/serving/wlm/util/WlmConfigManager.html).

-Then, you can construct an instance of the `ModelInfo` for each model you will want to run through `wlm`.
+Then, you can construct a [`ModelInfo`](https://javadoc.io/doc/ai.djl.serving/wlm/latest/ai/djl/serving/wlm/ModelInfo.html) for each model you will want to run through `wlm`.
-With the `ModelInfo`, you are able to build a `Job` once you receive input:
+With the `ModelInfo`, you are able to build a [`Job`](https://javadoc.io/doc/ai.djl.serving/wlm/latest/ai/djl/serving/wlm/Job.html) once you receive input:

 ```java
 ModelInfo modelInfo = new ModelInfo(...);